JuanLara18/Distributed-Translation-System/README.md

   log_file: "debug.log"
 ```

+## Performance Optimization

+1. **Caching Strategy**:
+   - Use SQLite for single-machine processing
+   - Use PostgreSQL for distributed setups
+   - Consider memory cache only for small datasets

+2. **Batch Size Tuning**:
+   - Start with `batch_size: 10`
+   - Decrease for large texts, increase for short texts

+3. **Spark Configuration**:
+   - Increase parallelism for more concurrent processing
+   - Allocate sufficient memory to avoid OOM errors

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a pull request.
+Please feel free to submit a pull request or open an issue.

+To contribute:
+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

 ## License